magento-mpi/magento2/app/code/Magento/CatalogPermissions/README.md

-Magento_CatalogPermissions feature gives the possibility to an admin user to manage access of promotions and product prices in the Admin Panel.
+Magento_CatalogPermissions feature allows admin user to manage access to promotions and product prices in the Admin Panel.
-An admin user can set the following access rights for promotions and product prices: edit, read, without any permissions.
+The admin user can set the following access rights for promotions and product prices: edit, read, without any permissions.